 |(iv) Sand dunes||(h) Deserts|

 (i) Some rocks have the shape of a mushroom.

-Answer: Some rocks have a shape of a mushroom because, in desserts, wind erodes the lower section of the rock more than the upper section which makes the base of the rock narrow and the upper part wide, giving it the shape of a mushroom.
+Answer: Some rocks have a shape of a mushroom because, in deserts, wind erodes the lower section of the rock more than the upper section which makes the base of the rock narrow and the upper part wide, giving it the shape of a mushroom.